muhammadadilakbar/hairstylist-landing-page-concept/README.md

 HTML/CSS implementation of a free Figma design.

-See my development of this design here: https://muhammadadilakbar.github.io/hairstylist-landing-page-concept/
+See it live at: https://muhammadadilakbar.github.io/hairstylist-landing-page-concept/

 See the Figma design here: https://www.figma.com/file/ywXEcEX4uuXvczhNHJ1lKW/Hairstylist-Landing-Page-Concept-(Community)